-The pediatric FLY study, to be sponsored by Chiesi with our collaborative efforts, is currently in the start-up phase.
-The study is planned to be a multi-center, open-label trial to assess the safety, pharmacodynamics, efficacy and pharmacokinetics of Elfabrio in patients from two years to less than 18 years of age with confirmed Fabry disease.
+Chiesi is sponsoring, with our collaborative efforts, a clinical trial entitled "Multi-Centre, Open-label Trial to Assess the Safety, Pharmacodynamics, Efficacy and Pharmacokinetics of pegunigalsidase alfa in Patients From 2 Years to Less Than 18 Years of Age With Confirmed Fabry Disease" (NCT06328608).
+Recruitment has commenced.
 The design of the study is based on the Initial Pediatric Study Plan (iPSP) agreed to with the FDA and the paediatric investigation plan (PIP) for Elfabrio, which has been accepted, as amended, by the Paediatric Committee (PDCO) of the EMA.